semantic-flow/sflo-dendron-notes/sflow.concept.mesh.md

 ### Containment Rules
 - **Mesh nodes** are always containers (or potential containers) of other nodes and elements
   - **Namespace nodes**: Can contain any other mesh nodes
   - **Semantic nodes**: Must have reference datasets; can contain other nodes except asset nodes
-- **Dataset nodes**: Can only contain a catalog, an optional asset node, and required distributions
+  - **data nodes**: Can only contain a catalog, an optional asset node, and required distributions
   - **Dataset series nodes**: Can contain version series elements and system elements
-- **Asset nodes**: Cannot contain other mesh nodes (except for their catalog dataset)
+- **Assets tree elements**: Cannot contain other mesh nodes (except for their catalog dataset)

 ## Rules & Constraints